Beyond Bootcamps: What American IT Is Missing

 return data.upper() # Error: list has no .upper()

-Ethics & Legacy: Owning the Consequences
+Ethics and Legacy: Responsibility for Consequences

-- In 2020 an AI-driven trading algo lost $440 million in 45 minutes.
+- In 2020, an AI-based trading algorithm lost $440 million in 45 minutes.

 Practical Takeaways for the Engineer